yuji-k64613/selenium-python/source/tutorial.rst

 .. _Tutorial:

-Appendix: Tutorial
+Appendix: Tutorial(Using macOS and VirtualBox)
 ------------------

 Overview
 ~~~~~~~~

-This is the procedure of "Getting Started" using Mac and VirtualBox.
+This is the procedure of "Getting Started" using macOS and VirtualBox.
-If you execute it according to the procedure, "Selenium with Python" will execute.
+You can execute Selenium with Python after you follow this procedure.

+- You install CentOS in VirtualBox on macOS.
+- You install Selenium and Firefox on CentOS.
+- You write Python Script for Selenium.
+- You run Selenium on CentOS.
+- Firefox's window is run on macOS by XServer(XQuartz).

 The required software is below: